danielgran/docker-base/readme.md

-# My personal dockerfile for debian
+# My personal dockerfile-base for Debian